xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Homework

  * Apr.
+5, 2023
+   * Complet Preview Activity 3.5.1.
+   * Use Spring break to complete all WileyPLUS until Assignment 11.

+ * Apr.
 4, 2023
    * Complete Part (c) of Activity 2.7.4.
    * Keep working on Week 11 Assignment in WileyPLUS.